thedirkfiles000-dirk/rule-of-7/docs/specification.md

 The second teaches personality, dialogue rhythm, emotional state, insecurity, and likely future behavior in one sentence.
 Every future generation the LLM produces for Sarah is now more constrained.
 That's the target.

+**A note on scope:** the two-job rule is a discipline applied at the level of the slot and the draft overall — not a tax on every individual detail.
+Some facts exist for completeness, visual grounding, or platform-specific requirements rather than characterization.
+The question to ask is whether the slot as a whole is earning its place.
+A sentence doing only one job is a candidate for compression; it is not automatically a violation.
+Apply the rule with judgment, not rigidity.

 **Additional discipline rules:**

 - Causal compression: encode fact + motivation + implication in a single sentence where possible.
 "Her father's abuse left her reading kindness as a setup" does more than "she distrusts men" and "her father was abusive" combined.